 Are you planning your next trip to Lisbon?
 So, you need to know that before Go.

 You are going to walk on a museum stone pavements, it is known as “Calçada Portuguesa”.
 Even if it is beautiful to see and walk on, it is dangerous as well because it is extremely slippery.
-Don’t walk on it with high heels, do it just if you are expert. 😀
+Don’t walk on it with high heels, do it just if you are an expert. 😀

-A lot of Portuguese shops doesn’t accept credit card, so always have cash on hand.
+A lot of Portuguese shops doesn’t accept credit cards, so always have cash on hand.
 There is also some street market, where the Card or in-Portuguese card are not accepted.
 Be careful in the crowded spot, and in the bus and tram of the city, there is a lot of pickpocketers, ready to get your light.